- Internal platform applications for your company

 - The embed SDK, a library of functions you can use to embed dashboards, Looks, and Explores in your extension.
 See the kitchen sink extension for example code.
 You can also use the embed SDK to embed your extension into third-party applications by adding the prefix

 /embedto your extension URL.
-Cookies must be enabled in the browser when embedding an extension into a Web-based application.
+Cookies must be enabled in the browser when embedding Explores, Looks, or dashboards into an extension.

 The ability to access third-party API endpoints and add third-party data to your extension, or to use external development services:

 See the kitchen sink extension for an example of a Looker extension.

 Full screen extensions can be used for internal or external platform applications.
 You can use Looker’s existing authentication options for sign-in (such as password login, LDAP, SAML, and Open ID Connect).
 In a full screen extension, you can prevent a set of users from navigating to other parts of Looker from your extension by adding users to an Extensions Only user group.
 You can also remove the Looker navigation bar by replacing

 - The ability to configure an access key for your extension so that users must enter a key to run the extension.